Harry Kewell: Liverpool (2003–2008)

-Having rejected more financially enticing offers from Milan, Chelsea, Manchester United, Arsenal and Barcelona, Kewell moved to the club he supported as a boy, Liverpool, for the start of the 2003–04 season.
+Having rejected more financially enticing offers from Milan, Chelsea, Manchester United, Arsenal, and Barcelona, Kewell moved to the club he supported as a boy, Liverpool, for the start of the 2003–04 season.
 Kewell was handed the famous number seven shirt, surrendered by Vladimír Šmicer.

-Kewell's transfer was controversial because it was alleged by former England captain Gary Lineker in an article in July 2003 that a significant portion (£2 million of the £5 million) went to Kewell's unregistered agent Bernie Mandic to ensure that he ended up at Anfield.
-In a related matter, Kewell sued Lineker in 2005 for defamation of character, but, with the jury unable to agree on a verdict, the parties had to settle out of court.
+Kewell's transfer was controversial; in July 2003, former England captain Gary Lineker alleged in an article that a significant portion (£2 million of the £5 million fee) went to Kewell's unregistered agent, Bernie Mandic, to ensure he ended up at Anfield.
+Kewell subsequently sued Lineker in 2005 for defamation of character, but with the jury unable to agree on a verdict, the parties settled out of court.

 Kewell made his debut for Liverpool in the opening game of the 2003–04 Premier League season, a 2–1 home loss to Chelsea on 17 August 2003.
-Kewell scored his first ever goal for Liverpool in a 3–0 away win over great rivals Everton in the Merseyside derby with a great first time strike.
-Kewell completed his first ever season at Anfield equal second with Emile Heskey by scoring seven goals, nine behind Michael Owen as Liverpool's top goalscorer for the 2003–04 Premier League season.
-Kewell also finished as Liverpool's top scorer in the 2003–04 UEFA Cup, scoring goals against Olimpija Ljubljana, Steaua București and Levski Sofia which ended Kewell's season total of ten goals.
-Kewell kicked off his 2004–05 season poorly, failing to score in his first 14 matches, due to injury problems.
-He did finally score his first goal in round 15 of the Premier League in a 1–1 away draw against Aston Villa, and that was his only Premier League goal of the season, making this one of his worst seasons ever.
-Kewell started and played in the 2005 League Cup final and the 2005 Champions League final.
+He scored his first goal for Liverpool in a 3–0 away win over great rivals Everton in the Merseyside derby with a powerful first-time strike.
+Kewell finished his first season at Anfield tied for second in scoring with Emile Heskey (seven goals), nine behind Michael Owen, Liverpool's top goalscorer for the 2003–04 Premier League season.
+Kewell also finished as Liverpool's top scorer in the 2003–04 UEFA Cup, netting against Olimpija Ljubljana, Steaua București, and Levski Sofia, bringing his season total to ten goals.
+Kewell's 2004–05 season started poorly; due to injury problems, he failed to score in his first 14 matches.
+He finally scored in round 15 of the Premier League during a 1–1 away draw against Aston Villa.
+It was his only Premier League goal of the season, marking one of his least productive campaigns.
+Despite his struggles, Kewell started and played in the 2005 League Cup final and the 2005 Champions League final.